fedragon/bookmarkd/README.md

 ## Usage

-The code can run either locally or as a [Vercel Function](https://vercel.com/docs/functions/runtimes/go).
-In either case, after the deployment you have to change the URL in `bookmarklet/src.js` to point to your deployed code and then follow the instructions in [Install bookmarklet](README.md#install-bookmarklet).
+Below are a few ways to run the bookmark manager.
+In any case, you will need to install the bookmarklet in your browser (see instructions in [Install bookmarklet](README.md#install-bookmarklet)).

 ### Run locally